danieleteti/delphimvcframework/README.md

 [Buy your copy](https://leanpub.com/delphimvcframework) and improve your DMVCFramework knowledge now!

+> While a huge work has been done by the author and the reviews to make the book and the examples well written, complete and effective, things can be always improved.
+For any suggestions, complains or requests there is the official Github book project (https://github.com/danieleteti/dmvcframeworktheofficialguide) where you can fill an issue and get in touch directly with the author.

 ---

 **Please, if you use DMVCFramework "star" this project in GitHub!
 It cost nothing to you but helps other developers to reference the code.**